-This foundational literacy course focuses on early literacy, beginning reading, and interrelated language arts from PreK through 4th grade.
-Emphasis will be given to the cognitive/constructivist perspective of reading that addresses reading and writing as processes of constructing meaning.
-Students examine the developmental stages of reading, writing, and spelling as well as the four systems of language.
-Students learn culturally and linguistically instructional strategies to teach phonemic awareness, linguistic patterns, phonics, comprehension, vocabulary, and fluency as well as technology to enhance instruction.
+This foundational literacy course focuses on early literacy, beginning reading, and interrelated language arts.
+Emphasis will be given to the science of reading that addresses reading and writing as processes of constructing meaning.
+Students examine the developmental stages of reading, writing, and spelling.
+Students learn culturally and linguistically instructional strategies to teach phonemic awareness, linguistic patterns, phonics, comprehension, vocabulary, and fluency as well as technology to enhance instruction. l sociological, neurological, and educational factors contributing to literacy acquisition and cautions about labeling children and youth.
+Students will explore various theories research findings and diagnostic procedures along with portfolio assessment.
+A resource file will be developed for future use.
+The student is expected to conduct reading assessments and write a case study on one child including an IEP.
+(Prerequisite: EDUC 600 or 601 or 603)